-In Australia, a fair price for painting depends on the type of job and how much work is needed.
-House painters charge $1,000 to $35,000, depending on whether this is an interior or exterior painting job.
+In the US, a fair price for painting depends on the type of job and how much work is needed.
+House painters charge $150 - $12,000, depending on whether this is an interior or exterior painting job.
 You can use this as a benchmark for house painting jobs.

 When preparing your estimate, simply follow the steps above, keeping in mind these additional considerations:

 Besides following the steps above, your interior painting estimate may include painting trim, ceilings, doors, and other complex areas.
-If you’re looking for ballpark figures, interior paint jobs cost $10 to $40 per square metre.
+If you’re looking for ballpark figures, interior paint jobs cost $1.50 to $6 per square foot.